UNWRAPPED 2022

 The cost

-We don’t yet have a final estimate for the repair and conservation work - it could well be over £300,000.
-Our major fundraising campaign continues.
+The current estimate of the cost for the repair and conservation work is that it could be near £400,000 (including VAT, some of which may be recoverable).
 Whilst the repair and conservation of the building is vital, it is not the only factor that is important to the sustainability of the Chapel, and two other possible developments have now been added to the scope of the project which, if realised, will add to its overall cost.

 • We are in discussions about acquiring some land to improve car parking.